 Oxo coffee maker also features a BetterBrew precision.
 The BetterBrew system is Oxo’s internal brewing component that controls time and temperature based on the amount of coffee and water you put into the machine.

-BetterBrew keeps the water temperature between 195 and 205 degrees.
+BetterBrew keeps the water temperature between 90 and 96 degrees Celsius.
 That’s important because it’s the temperature range where coffee extracts the best (3).